cjrentier/ION-API-Workflow/README.md

 ![image](https://user-images.githubusercontent.com/82956918/184356441-b7eac961-5df7-48e8-b74d-d4f7fa97ea48.png)

 FYI: Drill Backs, Structures and Authorizations are not filled and used in this example.
-FYI: The calling application has first used another API (/Mingle/SocialService.Svc/User/Detail) to get its own PersonID, this will be used for the Notification distribution.
+The calling application has used another API (/Mingle/SocialService.Svc/User/Detail) to get its own PersonID, this will be used for the Notification distribution.

 ### Set Parameters activity
 The following parameters are set: